softvision-dev/webpdf-docker/10.0/README.md

   -v webpdf-fonts:/home/webpdf/.fonts \
   softvisiondev/webpdf:latest
 ```

+## Kubernetes deployment
+The repository includes a comprehensive Kubernetes manifest (`kubernetes.yaml`) that mirrors the Docker Compose configuration with additional Kubernetes-specific features.
+This manifest is production-ready and suitable for deploying webPDF to any Kubernetes cluster, including Docker Desktop, Minikube, EKS, GKE, and AKS.

+Please read the [kubernetes.yaml](./kubernetes.yaml) file for more information.

 ## Logging
 The webPDF image sends the container logs to the `stdout`.
 To view the logs: